senderle/topic-modeling-tool/README.md

 ## Windows Unicode Support:

-Windows and Java still don't play well together when it comes to unicode text.
-If your non-ascii characters are getting garbled on a Windows machine, there's a quick fix involving
+Windows and Java don't play very well together when it comes to unicode text.
+If you are using the `.jar` build, and non-ascii characters are getting garbled on a Windows machine, there's a quick fix involving [environment variables](https://github.com/senderle/topic-modeling-tool/issues/48#issuecomment-274331463) that may make things work.

-[environment variables](https://github.com/senderle/topic-modeling-tool/issues/48#issuecomment-274331463)
+But the best answer may just be to use the native app.
+(Mac and Windows only though!)
+It should now work correctly at every stage with UTF-8-encoded text.

-that may make things work.
-In the long term, we'd like to support unicode directly, without having to fiddle with environment variables.
-However, there are some, ahem, legacy code issues that make that more difficult than it ought to be.
+(If it doesn't, let us know and we will moan and gnash our teeth some more.)

 ## Reporting and Replicating Bugs and Other Issues: